Deekshahanda/Chemicalconversations/research-assessment.md

     5. May include references not cited in-text

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: add the \clearpage latex line to start a new page

 ### Notebooks and code chunks